HughesEli/Project3/README.md

 A Short Hike can be bought and installed on these websites.

-Steam (Requires the steam launcher): https://store.steampowered.com/app/1055540/A_Short_Hike/
+Steam (Requires the Steam launcher): https://store.steampowered.com/app/1055540/A_Short_Hike/

-Epic (Requires the epic launcher): https://www.epicgames.com/store/en-US/p/a-short-hike
+Epic (Requires the Epic launcher): https://www.epicgames.com/store/en-US/p/a-short-hike

 itch.io:https://ashorthike.com/